celo-org/developer-tooling/packages/docs/sdk/docs/explorer/modules/sourcify.md

 ▸ **fetchMetadata**(`connection`, `contract`, `strict?`): `Promise`\<[`Metadata`](../classes/sourcify.Metadata.md) \| ``null``\>

-Fetch the sourcify response and instantiate a Metadata wrapper class around it.
+Fetch the sourcify or celoscan response and instantiate a Metadata wrapper class around it.
-Try a full_match but fallback to partial_match when not strict.
+Try a full_match but fallback to partial_match when not strict. (only valid for sourcify)

 #### Parameters